 If this is the only vehicle that you have insured and the policy is canceled, you’re looking at higher premiums when you do need insurance coverage.
 A lapse in coverage triggers a red flag for insurance companies when determining premiums.

 Need an insurance policy for your stored vehicle?
 Get a low-cost policy through Freeway Insurance.
-Get a free car insurance quote online in order to stay legal and properly protected.
+Get a free car insurance quote online or call today at (800) 777-5620 to stay legal and properly protected.